dennisbartol/Ng-in-15-Points/Angular17/Angular17.md

 If you already have a version of Angular installed and if your project is in an obsolete version below 17, all you need to run is the ng update command.
 The assistant will tell you what dependencies to update in your project so that the latest version is running.

+<h3>Final thoughts</h3>
+Angular 17 is forging a new path for software development.

+<b>The string of improvements (Deferred loading, TypeScript integration, and server-side rendering amongst more) will transform the existing scheme of things into something simpler, nimbler, and more scalable.
+The user experience, on the other hand, will be more enhanced and value-led.</b>

+Angular performance optimization is a continuous process.
+As the framework evolves, embracing it expeditiously is a smart move for Angular Development service providers looking to stay at the forefront of web technology.